thomasebsmith/recipes/README.md

 ### v0.4
 - Ability to record recipe attempts with notes
 - API documentation
-- Tested on a Raspberry Pi
+- Testing on a Raspberry Pi

 ### v0.5
 - Ability to track current food supplies and determine possible recipes